markschl/uvsnake/config/README.md

   confidence: 0.8
 ```

-If using `snakedeploy`, a simple template will be placed in `config/config.yaml`, which can be modified according to your needs.
+The command `snakedeploy deploy-workflow https://github.com/markschl/uvsnake . --tag v0.1` will copy a simple configuration template to `config/config.yaml`.
+All its sections can be modified according to your needs.
 In the following, we describe the available options.

 ## Primers

-As a minimum, the `primers` section needs to contain the correct primer sequences:
+The `primers` section needs to contain the correct primer sequences:

 ```yaml
 primers: